Warisaliganj (community development block): Demographics

 As of the 2011 India census, Warisaliganj has a population of 34,056 of which 17,874 are males and 16,182 are females.
 The population of children aged 0–6 is 5,536, 16.26% of the town's total population.
 The female sex ratio is 905 compared to the state average of 918.
 The child sex ratio is around 953 compared to the Bihar state average of 935.
 Its literacy rate is 69.72%, higher than the state average of 61.80%.
 In Warisaliganj, male literacy is around 77.43% while female literacy is 61.12%.
 Scheduled Caste (SC) constitutes 11.95% of the town's population while Scheduled Tribe (ST) constitutes 0.20%.

 Language

 The majority speaks Magahi, with a population of over 80%. followed by Standard Hindi and Urdu speakers.

 Religion

 the majority of Warisaliganj are Hindus with over 90% of the town's population, followed by significant Muslim population of 7%.

 Administration

 Warisaliganj is divided into 25 wards for which elections are held every 5 years.
 The nagar parishad has total administration over housing, supplying basic amenities like water and sewage.
 It is also authorised to build roads within the town's limits and impose taxes on properties.
 Warisaliganj is part of Bihar's Warisaliganj legislative constituency.
 This area also includes Pakri Barawan and Kashichak.
 It also comes under the Nawada Lok Sabha constituency.
-Aruna Devi is the area's incumbent MLA, representing the legislative constituency of Warisaliganj.
+Anita Devi is the area's incumbent MLA, representing the legislative constituency of Warisaliganj.